eddie-energy/eddie/docs/3-extending/region-connector/build-and-setup.md

 Everytime the `javaCompile` task is executed,
 `pnpm build` is also executed to ensure that the custom elements and EDDIE button are up to date.

+> [!INFO]
+> It is only required if the region connector uses pnpm to build the custom element.

 ### EddieExtensions

-The EddieExtensions contains a function to configure errorprone, which can be called like this:
+The EddieExtensions script contains a function to configure errorprone, which can be called like this:

 ```kotlin
 import energy.eddie.configureJavaCompileWithErrorProne
 configureJavaCompileWithErrorProne("energy.eddie.regionconnector.foo.bar")
 ```

+## Dependencies and Plugins

+Dependencies and plugins are defined using the [ `libs.versions.toml`](https://github.com/eddie-energy/eddie/blob/main/gradle/libs.versions.toml) syntax provided by [Gradle version catalogues](https://docs.gradle.org/current/userguide/version_catalogs.html).